s-kettle/mars-rover/README.md

 This information is received as a single string of format: MLR.

+### Sample data
+Once the rover has moved to a new location on the plateau, it will automatically sample the location.
+The rover may find titanium, aluminium, tin, copper or gold on the surface.
+This is randomly generated for each plateau instance.

 ### Example input

 A plateau is created with the input `5 5`.\